sgalkina/poe-vaes/README.md

 The `misc` folder contains precomputed vectorized representations for  CUB-captions dataset and pretrained oracle networks for MNIST and SVHN.

+The `mmvae_mnist_split` folder contains the source code for MMVAE with the MNIST-Split experiment implementation.

 The data for CUB-Captions can be downloaded from <http://www.robots.ox.ac.uk/~yshi/mmdgm/datasets/cub.zip>

 There are four PoE models available for training: